 Length of suspension: One year.
-(If you served or are serving a suspension for Administrative Per Se, an additional nine-month suspension will be added to your record.
+(If you served or are serving a suspension for Administrative Per Se, an additional nine-month suspension will be added to your record.)
 Am I eligible for limited driving privileges?
-No, according to Wyoming law, limited driving privileges cannot be issued for any DWUI after the first offense.
+No, according to Wyoming law.
+Limited driving privileges cannot be issued for any DWUI after the first offense, unless convicted of DWUI that includes alcohol.